 Evergreen, Edible fruit, Shrubs, Trees, Decorative fruit or berries

-Low heat requirement makes lemons widely adapted and especially appreciated in regions where sweet oranges and grapefruit won’t ripen.
-Theyse do best year-round near the coast, though some varieties are very successful in the desert.‘Dwarf Lisbon’
+Low-heat requirement makes lemons widely adapted and especially appreciated in regions where sweet oranges and grapefruit won’t ripen.
+They do best year-round near the coast, though some varieties are very successful in the desert.‘Dwarf Lisbon’

 This is the standard lemon of markets.
 Bears all year.
-To 20 ft. tall, with somewhat open growth; branches have few thorns.
+Grows to 20 ft. tall, with somewhat open growth; branches have few thorns.
 As a dwarf, it is a dense tree with large, dark leaves.
 New growth on both standard-size and dwarf plants is bronzy purple.
 Should be pruned every year or two to keep the trees within bounds and the fruit easily reachable.
-Can be shaped as a small tree.'Lisbon'
+Can be shaped as a small tree.